jarthursantos/gympoint/server/README.md

 `docker run --name postgres -e POSTGRES_PASSWORD={same_password} -p 5432:{some_post} postgres:11`

-create a .env file, copy the content of [.env.example](.env.example) from him and replace all required variables based on your system
+create a .env file in root folder, copy the content of [.env.example](.env.example) from him and replace all required variables based on your system

+and after

+`yarn sequelize db:migrate && yarn sequelize db:seed:all` or use npm from this

 after this your can execute: